 6. Have everything ready before you start bathing baby

-Before you start, have bathing essentials ready.
+Before you start, have baby bath essentials ready.

-Dry and clean bath tub – Bathtub or cushion bath seating of your choice
+Dry and clean bathtub – Bathtub or cushion bath seating of your choice

 You need a sturdy bathtub.
 I recommend using a Fischer-Price bathtub.
 It is a great option until your baby turns at least a year.
-My daughter used it till she turned one.
-Whereas my son used it for about 18 months.
+My daughter used it till she turned one, whereas my son used it for about 18 months.

 A skip hop Rinser is by far the best.
-You have to pour in little by little and this little guy does a great job.
+You have to pour in little by little, and this little guy does a great job.

-Towel, accessories, diapers, diaper cream, baby comb, baby lotion, baby socks, baby onesies, baby blanket, baby hat.
+Besides that, make sure you also have these things ready before the bath: towel, accessories, diapers, diaper cream, baby comb, baby lotion, baby socks, baby onesies, baby blanket, baby hat.

 8. Use a Soft baby Comb after bath to prevent the cradle cap from developing